kmlv/IntermMicroecon_UCSC/_posts/2020-05-09-Consumer-Choice.markdown

 3. Income levels: current income $$(m_1)$$ and future income $$(m_2)$$
 4. Interest rate: $$r$$

 As you can see, we make a few simplifying assumptions.
 First, we assume that there is no inflation.
 Second, we assume there is a  bank that allows the consumer to either save his current income $$(m_1)$$ or to borrow up from his future income $$(m_2)$$.
 Moreover, we suppose that the interest rate $$r$$ is the same for saving and borrowing money.
-(These restrictions can be easily relaxed with small, though probably tedious, modifications of our main results.)
+All these restrictions can be easily relaxed with small, though probably tedious, modifications of our main results.

 In the intertemporal model, consumers’ preferences are captured by a utility function over current and future consumption

 $$u(c_1,c_2)$$

 Because we are allowing the consumer to either save or borrow money, the consumer faces a single budget constraint for the “whole life” ---or two periods.
 Expressed in future value, the lifetime income of this person is $$(1+r)m_1+m_2$$.
-To understand better this equation, notice that (1+r) represents the extra income the consumer can experience in the second period per dollar that he saves in the first period of time.
+To understand better this equation, notice that (1+r) represents the extra income the consumer could get in the second period per dollar that he saves in the first period of time.
 If in period of time 1 the consumer puts 1 dollar of his income in the bank, then in the second period the bank gives the consumer the dollar he invested plus the interest rate r.
-Similarly, her lifetime consumption is $$(1+r)c_1+c_2$$.
+Similarly, her lifetime consumption (in period of time 2) is $$(1+r)c_1+c_2$$.
 His budget constraint simply reflects that these two amounts must be the same.
 That is,

 $$(1+r)c_1+c_2=(1+r)m_1+m_2$$

-Notice that, in a graph where c1 is in the horizontal axis and c2 is in the vertical axis, the slope of the budget line is $$-(1+r)$$.
+Notice that, in a graph where $$c_1$$ is in the horizontal axis and $$c_2$$ is in the vertical axis, the slope of the budget line is $$-(1+r)$$.

 We can also write the budget line in present value terms

 $$c_1+c_2/(1+r)=m_1+m_2/(1+r)$$

-In this representation, $$1/(1+r)$$ indicates how much more the consumer can buy in period of time 1 if he sacrifices 1 unit of consumption in period 2.
+In this representation, $$1/(1+r)$$ indicates the extra consumption the consumer could have in period of time 1 if he sacrifices $1 of consumption in the second period of time.
 To achieve this goal, the consumer borrows $$1/(1+r)$$ dollars from the bank in the first period of time with the promise of paying $$[1/(1+r)]* (1+r)=1$$ to the bank in period of time 2.

 The (intertemporal) problem of the consumer is as follows: